Horse Grooming Tips For Legs and Hooves

 No hoof, no horse goes right along with no leg, no horse!
-If ever there was a place to concentrate on health while you are grooming – it’s the legs and hooves!
+If ever there was a place to concentrate on health while you are taking care of your horse, it’s these grooming tips for legs and hooves.

 All of the good info here: